SuperOfficeDocs/superoffice-docs/docs/api/sentry/plugins/tutorial-sentry-plugin-with-ext-table.md

 ---
 title: create_sentry_plugin
-description: Sentry plugin with external table
+description: Sentry plugin with external (user-defined) table
-author: {github-id}
+author: Tony Yates
-so.date: 11.05.2016
+so.date: 05.16.2008
-keywords:
+keywords: sentry
-so.topic: guide
+so.topic: tutorial
 so.envir: onsite
 ---

 # Sentry plugin with external table

 In this tutorial, we will learn how to create a **custom table** that contains foreign keys to existing tables.
-We will also learn how to create a Sentry plug-in that enforces additional restrictions on the contact table.
+We will also learn how to create a Sentry plugin that enforces additional restrictions on the `contact` table.

 The objective is to demonstrate how to control what the user is allowed to see.
 In this case, the user is only allowed to see contacts with a business type equal to that of the user’s company business type.

 ## Tables

-The following diagram shows the relationship between the 3 tables namely contact, associate, and the custom table `superofficetrainingtable`.
+The following diagram shows the relationship between the 3 tables namely `contact`, `associate`, and the custom table `superofficetrainingtable`.

 ![04][img1]